gramener/gramex/gramex/apps/guide/nlg/README.md

 ## Naming and Saving a Narrative

 Once a narrative has been fully configured, it can be named and saved.
-Doing so causes it to appear the narrative dropdown menu on the landing page.
+Doing so causes it to appear the narrative dropdown menu on the app.

 ## Sharing a Narrative